Bhishal007/SafeAid/README.md

 Open a pull request.

 License
-This project is open-source under the MIT License (see LICENSE file or add one).
+This project is open-source under the MIT License Contact
-Contact

-For questions or contributions, contact your.email@example.com.
+For questions or contributions, contact bhishal.com.
-GitHub: github.com/yourusername
+GitHub: github.com/Bhishal007

 Acknowledgements